Lupron Depot 3.75

 For optimal performance of the prefilled dual chamber syringe (PDS), read and follow the following instructions:

-- Keep the syringe UPRIGHT.
-Gently mix the microspheres (powder) thoroughly to form a uniform suspension.
+4. Keep the syringe UPRIGHT.
+Mix the microspheres (powder) thoroughly by gently shaking the syringe until the powder forms a uniform suspension.
 The suspension will appear milky.
 If the powder adheres to the stopper or caking/clumping is present, tap the syringe with your finger to disperse.
 DO NOT USE if any of the powder has not gone into suspension.

-- Keep the syringe UPRIGHT.
+6. Keep the syringe UPRIGHT.
 Advance the plunger to expel the air from the syringe.
+Now the syringe is ready for injection.

 NOTE: Aspirated blood would be visible just below the luer lock connection if a blood vessel is accidentally penetrated.
-If present, blood can be seen through the transparent LuproLoc™ safety device.
+If present, blood can be seen through the transparent LuproLoc® safety device.
+If blood is present remove the needle immediately.
+Do not inject the medication.

-- Withdraw the needle.
-Immediately activate the LuproLoc™ safety device by pushing the arrow forward with the thumb or finger until the device is fully extended and a CLICK is heard or felt.
+9. Withdraw the needle.
+Once the syringe has been withdrawn, activate immediately the LuproLoc® safety device by pushing the arrow on the lock upward towards the needle tip with the thumb or finger, as illustrated, until the needle cover of the safety device over the needle is fully extended and a CLICK is heard or felt.

 Each LUPRON DEPOT 3.75 mg kit (NDC 0074-3641-03) contains: